 I’m really pleased with the newly painted worktops.
 The kitchen looks fresher and brighter.
 It will make do for a couple more years before I can eventually afford a new one.
-Elliot my son did, however, comment that he thought it looked a bit Greek with the bright blue worktops against the white brickwork.
+My son, Elliot, did comment that he thought it looked a bit Greek with the bright blue worktops against the white brickwork.

 What I used for my kitchen painted worktops

 - Floor paint – Since discovering Lakeland Eco Paints several years ago, I won’t use any other paints around the house if I can help it.
 The paints are organic, odorless, and VCO-free.
 They don’t give off any fumes.
 I know you can buy them in Europe but I’m not sure about the US.
 The paints are food safe too!

-My sister used a Farrow & Ball floor paint.
+My sister used Farrow & Ball floor paint.
 I’m sure you could use any wood floor paint.